cdio/caio/README.md

     $ c64 --keymaps vice
 ```

-At the moment the following layouts are available (not all of them tested):
+At the moment the following layouts are available (not all of them fully tested):
 * Italian (it)
 * German (de)
 * Swiss (ch)